senseigab/senseigab.github.io/_posts/EDS103/2022-08-04-PD8ConstructivismB.md

 ### How Constructivist, then?

 I would like to think that I observe constructivist principles - that is, I seek to create student-centered yet *teacher-guided* language classrooms.
-This is where one of my dominant perspectives - Developmental - comes in: I see my role as a facilitator that strives to develop learners' proficiency and critical language awareness, which enables them to understand the role of language in bulding social relations.
+This is where one of my dominant perspectives - Developmental - comes in: I see my role as a facilitator that strives to develop learners' proficiency and critical language awareness, which enables them to understand the role of language in building social relations.
 When I ask questions during interactive class discussions, I often encourage my students to relate new information to their previous experiences.
 Furthermore, the questions I give them during discussions are in increasing complexity in order to develop gradually their higher-order thinking skills.

 Although my Apprenticeship perspective was recessive, it does not mean that I never observed it.
 In fact, I have faith in my students' ability to learn from each other through project-based learning, think-pair-share, and similar activities that require close collaboration so that they can learn from each other.
 I also understand that as a facilitator, my main role is to guide them in difficult tasks for them to gain the capacity to become independent learners.